ldn-softdev/jtc/User Guide.md

 ```
 Now it did not work, because `jtc` received `sed`'s argument without single quotations (again those have been eaten by bash
-before pasing to `jtc` - that is something `jtc` is unable to control - shell arguments evaluation of its arguments).
+before pasing to `jtc` -  something `jtc` is unable to control - shell arguments evaluation of its arguments).
 Thus,
 let's double quote it now:

 ```